 It was Gordon Moore — co-founder and chairman emeritus of computer giant Intel — who suggested that computers doubled in complexity every two years.
 If the 1950s saw computers entering the workforce and the 1960s saw computers becoming smaller, more accessible, more affordable, and more capable, then you can probably only imagine the kind of advancements that took place throughout the 1970s.
-As a matter of fact, going by Moore’s hypothesis, computers were ten times as complex at the start of the 1970s than they were at the start of the 1960s.
+Going by Moore’s hypothesis, computers were ten times as complex at the start of the 1970s than they were at the start of the 1960s.

 From the continued advancements in features, design, speed, technology, storage, and programming language to the ever-broadening use of personal computers, home computers, and work computers, the 1970s were a truly prolific decade for this kind of technology — especially as the third generation gave way to the fourth and computers began to reach their full potential.

-Continue reading to learn the facts about the history of computers in the 1970s — including facts on their features, design, speed, storage, price, uses, and more.
+Continue reading to learn the facts about the history of computers in the 1970s — including facts on their features, design, speed, storage, price, use, and more.

 1970